Take Action to Prevent Moisture & Bacteria Growth

 What Is The Most Costly Water Damage Mistake Made By Most Policyholders?

 This is and will forever be the most costly mistake people could ever make when dealing with their insurance claims.
 It’s bad enough that you have suffered the damages to your property, to then just surrender all common sense and rely on an adjuster who is not really there to take care of you, just doesn’t make sense.
-This one person visits your property, inspects your water-related damage, they generate a biased valuation of the loss, and you should just trust that this adjuster has your best interest in mind.
+Does it?
+This one person visits your property, inspects your water related damage, they generate a totally BIASED AND UNCONTESTED valuation of the loss, and you should just figure that this adjuster has your best interest in mind…

 Does This Make Any Real Sense?